 At the end of the day, this is about having fun doing something we love, and we all share this wonderful city and have the responsibility to be kind to ourselves and each other.

-Core Expectations
+Platform Expectations

 - All use of this platform must be done with good intentions.
 False or misleading listings, intentionally not showing up to your listings if not cancelled, spam, or poor behavior, or continued disruption will cause you to be removed from the platform.